M&g Investment Management Ltd Buys Coca-Cola Co, JD.com Inc, Procter & Gamble Co, Sells Lowe's Inc, Constellation Brands Inc, Honeywell International Inc

 - Alibaba Group Holding Ltd (BABA) - 877,456 shares, 2.68% of the total portfolio.
 Shares added by 16.84%

-M&g Investment Management Ltd initiated holding in Paylocity Holding Corp.
-The purchase prices were between $127.1 and $162.33, with an estimated average price of $140.94.
-The stock is now traded at around $194.15.
+M&g Investment Management Ltd initiated holding in TFI International Inc. The purchase prices were between $35.19 and $45.93, with an estimated average price of $42.05.
+The stock is now traded at around $50.90.
 The impact to a portfolio due to this purchase was 0.01%.
-The holding were 7,384 shares as of .Added: Coca-Cola Co (KO)
+The holding were 19,206 shares as of .Added: Coca-Cola Co (KO)

-M&g Investment Management Ltd sold out a holding in Celestica Inc. The sale prices were between $6.4 and $8.42, with an estimated average price of $7.51.Sold Out: Syneos Health Inc (SYNH)
+M&g Investment Management Ltd sold out a holding in Celestica Inc. The sale prices were between $6.4 and $8.42, with an estimated average price of $7.51.Sold Out: McCormick & Co Inc (MKC)

+M&g Investment Management Ltd sold out a holding in O'Reilly Automotive Inc. The sale prices were between $419.41 and $482.62, with an estimated average price of $455.63.Sold Out: Syneos Health Inc (SYNH)

 M&g Investment Management Ltd sold out a holding in Syneos Health Inc. The sale prices were between $51.29 and $65.09, with an estimated average price of $59.51.Sold Out: CDW Corp (CDW)

-M&g Investment Management Ltd sold out a holding in O'Reilly Automotive Inc. The sale prices were between $419.41 and $482.62, with an estimated average price of $455.63.Sold Out: West Pharmaceutical Services Inc (WST)

-M&g Investment Management Ltd sold out a holding in West Pharmaceutical Services Inc. The sale prices were between $224.99 and $288.02, with an estimated average price of $264.1.Reduced: Lowe's Companies Inc (LOW)
+M&g Investment Management Ltd sold out a holding in Kellogg Co.
+The sale prices were between $61.13 and $70.94, with an estimated average price of $67.56.Reduced: Lowe's Companies Inc (LOW)

 Here is the complete portfolio of M&G INVESTMENT MANAGEMENT LTD. Also check out: